 |People’s Choice||$48 a year ($4 a month)||Up to 3 negotiations a month|

 |The Works||$96 a year ($8 a month)||Unlimited negotiations|

 Daily fee scanning

 Is Cushion safe to use?Cushion uses bank-level security to protect your data.
 All fees are negotiated through secure email, chat or traditional mail.

 What are the pros and cons of Cushion?

 - Saves time and money.
 Cushion contacts your service provider to negotiate your fees.

 - Supports a lot of banks.
-According to a rep, Cushion now supports 11,000 banks.
+Cushion supports 15,000 banks and credit unions in the US.